codebar/tutorials/general/getting-started-in-tech.md

 [Ruby Tutorials]()

 #### Python
-Python is the preferred option for data science thanks to scientific libraries like numpy and pandas.
+Python is the preferred option for data science thanks to scientific libraries like NumPy and pandas.

 [Python Tutorials]()